gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Native binaries plugin adds `Platform` and `PlatformContainer` and a container instance named `targetPlatforms`
 - Add `Platform.architecture`, that defaults to the current architecture.
 - If no target platform is defined, then the current platform is added as a default.
+- Add a `platform` property to `NativeBinary` to allow navigation from the binary to its corresponding platform.
 - Split `PlatformToolChain` out of `ToolChainInternal`, and add `ToolChainInternal.target(Platform) -> PlatformToolChain`.
 - `PlatformToolChain` contains built-in knowledge of arguments required to build for target platform.
+- Variants will be built for all available architectures
+    - With a single defined platform, the binary task names and output directories will NOT contain the platform name.
+    - With multiple defined platforms, task names and output directories for each variant will include the platform name.
+- When resolving the dependencies of a binary `b`, for a dependency on library `l`:
+    - If `l` has multiple platforms defined, select the binary with the same platform as `b`.
+Fail if no binary with matching platform.
+Match platforms based on their name.
+    - If `l` has a single platform, select the binary with that platform.
+    - In both instances, assert that the platform for the selected binary is compatible with the platform the binary is being built for

 ### User visible changes